Sarah Jessica Parker

 "It was an area of particular interest for me because I'm married, and I love being married, and I'm happily married," Parker said in an exclusive sit-down with ET while celebrating the opening of Zappos Couture pop-up boutique in Las Vegas.
-The actress, who turned 50 in March, has been married to actor Matthew Broderick since 1997.
+The actress, who turned 50 in March

 "I think marriage is wonderfully complicated and wonderfully interesting, and everybody conducts their marriage differently," Parker continued.
 "We know almost nothing about people's marriage, because even those who we're most intimate with in friendships, we don't always share the good or the bad.
 And I just think that at a certain point, some people feel alone and lost."